AbhishekThota/Insider-Threat-Detection-System/README.md

 ---

-## 📜 LICENSE
+## 📜 License

-MIT License - Free to use, modify, and distribute.
+© 2026 Abhi.
+All rights reserved.

+This repository is provided for viewing and educational purposes only.
+No permission is granted to use, copy, modify, or redistribute this code.
 ---

 ## ⚡ QUICK START CHECKLIST